topherchris420/quantum-spin-sound/README.md

 ## 🎮 Getting Started

 ### Play Online
-Visit the [live demo](https://lovable.dev/projects/8ddacc8a-c4c5-4dc8-886c-c9bbfee73975) and start creating music immediately!
+Visit the [live demo]([https://vers3dynamics-studio.vercel.app/]) and start creating music immediately!

 ### Local Development

 There are several ways to edit and run this application locally:

-#### 🎨 Use Lovable (Recommended)

-Simply visit the [Lovable Project](https://lovable.dev/projects/8ddacc8a-c4c5-4dc8-886c-c9bbfee73975) and start prompting.
-Changes made via Lovable will be committed automatically to this repo.

 #### 💻 Use Your Preferred IDE